 In another application like the cat above, we see below how Da Vinci's Mona Lisa is transformed into a "helicoidal Mona Lisa".
 The presence of the XZ-plane is omitted in the figure of the contortioned Mona Lisa; the two "objects" are shown as separated images.

-The same section of Da Vinci's Mona Lisa, but this time transformed under the same mathematical function as the figure above.
+The same square region of Da Vinci's Mona Lisa, but this time transformed under the same mathematical function as the figure above.

 Maybe Descartes --the inventor of the coordinate geometry system-- never imagined how far was going to evolve